mar10/nutree/docs/sphinx/ug_objects.rst

 Wrapping Dictionaries
 ~~~~~~~~~~~~~~~~~~~~~

-Finally, we can use the :class:`~nutree.common.GenericNodeData` which is a simple
+Finally, we can use the :class:`~nutree.common.DictWrapper` which is a simple
 wrapper around a dictionary that

 - is hashable, so it can be added to the tree as ``node.data``